nelucozac/cApps/README.md

 - denying requests coming from some particular Ip addresses;
 - developing your own functions to create strings without memory allocation / deallocation (dealing with temporary strings);
 - using mysql databases;
-- basic authentication, together with Base64 encoding and decoding functions;
+- basic authentication, together with Base64 encoding and decoding functions.

+### **cApps-get.pdf** documentation ###

+The examples from dsrvK to dsrvO cover another set of problems
 - session support (with and without cookies);
 - protection against slowloris attack;
-- how to upload files on server;
+- how to upload files on server.

+dsrvP includes a web application based on this framework.

-- https support.
+esrvX covers the https support.

 Every example includes all the necessary files to build and run the application server:
 C source files, compile scripts, configuration files, data files (if necessary) etc.